Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: The Model

 where $\delta(x)$ is Dirac delta function and $\delta_{mn}$ is Kronecker delta function.
-The Hamiltonian (\ref{eq:model ham}) commutes with the excitation number operator:
+The Hamiltonian (\ref{eq:model ham}) commutes with the excitation number operator,

+indicating that different excitation-number manifolds decouple.
 A practical method for analyzing the two-channel single-atom scattering problem at the $m$th atom involves transforming it into an effective one-channel problem using the Weyl basis~\cite{Yuds2008,Culver2021,ShenFan2007}.
-In the prior studies of non-chiral systems, this transformation has been employed to express odd and even channels as linear combinations of forward and backward propagating waves.
-In our present work for the chiral system, we use this transformation to decompose the propagating and loss channel into their respective odd and even components.
+In the prior studies of non-chiral lossless systems, this transformation has been employed to express odd and even channels as linear combinations of forward and backward propagating waves \cite{ShenFan2007}.
+In our present work for the chiral system, we use this transformation to decompose the propagating and loss channel into their respective odd and even components (see Fig.~\ref{fig: sketch of system}).
 This approach introduces new field operators defined by

 These operators effectively create linear combinations of the original propagating and loss channels.
 In this basis, the Hamiltonian [cf. Eq.~(\ref{eq:model ham})] decomposes into even and odd sectors: